Killing of Pro-Biafra Protesters (2015–2016)

-The 2015–2016 Killing of Biafran Protesters refers to the killing of demonstrators demanding the restoration of the sovereignty of the Republic of Biafra by Nigerian security forces, especially the Nigerian army, across the southeastern parts of Nigeria.
-The demonstrations are spearheaded by several secessionist groups.
+The 2015–2016 Killing of Biafran Protesters was the killing of demonstrators demanding the restoration of the sovereignty of the Republic of Biafra by Nigerian security forces, especially the Nigerian army, across the southeastern parts of Nigeria.
+The demonstrations were spearheaded by several separatist movements.
 In addition, residents of the above-mentioned region have often been subjected to conditions synonymous with those obtainable in a Police State.

 The South-East Based Coalition of Human Rights Organizations (SBCHROs) estimates that about 80 members of the pro-Biafra group the Indigenous People of Biafra (IPOB) and their supporters have been killed by Nigerian security operatives under the directive of the Nigerian government between 30 August 2015 and 9 February 2016.

-The most notable incidents were the protests that took place in Onitsha on December 2, 2015 where about 11 people reportedly lost their lives, including 2 policemen and 9 activists; and in Aba on February 9, 2016 where six members of the secessionist group Indigenous People of Biafra (IPOB) were allegedly killed by Nigerian security forces and about 20 others arrested.
+The most notable incidents were the protests that took place in Onitsha on December 2, 2015 where about 11 people reportedly died, including 2 policemen and 9 activists; and in Aba on February 9, 2016 where six members of the secessionist group Indigenous People of Biafra (IPOB) were allegedly killed by Nigerian security forces and about 20 others arrested.
 Also, the Indigenous People of Biafra claimed that Nigerian soldiers clandestinely killed and burned the corpses of Biafran activists in a separate incident in Aba.

-In addition to the killings, members of the Igbo ethnic group, who are at the forefront of the secessionist agitations, have been subjected to abuse, intimidation and harassment by Nigerian security operatives.
-On 23 December 2015, many Igbos returning home for Christmas celebrations from the western part of the country were detained and molested on the Onitsha Niger River Bridge for several hours by soldiers conducting stop and search operations.
+In addition to the killings, members of the Igbo ethnic group, who are at the forefront of the secessionist agitations, have been targeted by Nigerian security operatives.
+On 23 December 2015, many Igbos returning home for Christmas celebrations from the western part of the country were detained on the Onitsha Niger River Bridge for several hours by soldiers conducting stop and search operations.
 The gridlock occasioned by this lasted for up to twelve hours with many commuters spending the night on both ends of the bridge.

-The Nigerian military and Federal Government have strenuously denied engaging in any of these acts.
+The Nigerian military and Federal Government have denied engaging in any of these acts.
 On 24 November 2016, Amnesty International accused Nigerian security forces of killing at least 150 Biafra's secession peaceful advocates.
 The rights group also said Nigerian military fired live ammunition, with little or no warning, to disperse members of the Indigenous People of Biafra (IPOB) group between August 2015 and August 2016.
-But the military and police dismissed the allegations and say it was aimed to tarnish the security forces reputation.
+The military and police dismissed the allegations and said it was aimed to tarnish the security forces reputation.